For your Home

 There are species of wasps and bees, such as European hornets and honeybees, that will also build their nests in holes in trees or hollowed-out logs.

 Paper wasps have open-faced nests where you can see the various chambers where they put their young.
 Many other wasp and hornet species build nests that almost look like decorations and are entirely enclosed with just a singular opening.

 Fire ants have entirely different nests, many of them underground.
 Scorpions like to hide individually in places like woodpiles and under rocks.
 Fire ants build the nests underground like other forms of ants.

 Stinging insect pest nests can be very challenging to remove and can be dangerous to try and remove on your own.
 Contact us for information about dealing with stinging pests.

-The difference between bees and wasps come in two different categories.
+The differences between bees and wasps come in two different categories.
 The first is appearance.
 In general, bees have bodies that appear hairy, due to the design of their bodies and the setae, or tiny hairs.
-For a bee these body parts are more feather-like which makes them stand up and stand out more, and that gives them the appearance of a hairier body.
 Wasps also have setae, but they are built differently, harder to see and it makes the wasp’s bodies appear smooth instead of hairy.
-Wasps also tend to be thinner than bees, but that is not always the best way to tell as honey bees can resemble some species of wasp.
+Wasps also tend to be thinner than bees.

 The other thing that tends to differentiate bees and wasps is temperament.
 Bees are generally not very aggressive.
 They only become so when their nests are disturbed or they are threatened in some way.
 Wasps and hornets tend to be more aggressive and protect their nests in a wider radius than bees.
 The exception to this rule is the Africanized Honey Bee, which is notorious for its aggressiveness and very wide radius of defense, with attacks coming in massive swarms that can overwhelm victims.